Weave Local Scorers

 - Gender and Sexuality: Sexism, misogyny, homophobia, transphobia, sexual harassment, etc.

-- Religious: Bias or stereotype against someone's religion.
+- Religious: Bias or stereotypes against someone's religion.

-- Ability: Bias according to someone's physical, mental, or intellectual ability or disability.
+- Ability: Bias related to someone's physical, mental, or intellectual ability or disability.

 - Violence and Abuse: Overly graphic descriptions of violence, threats of violence, or incitement of violence.